 - Park in handicap areas (unless care is tagged with appropriate state permits).

 - Park in any unauthorized spaces.

-- Any vehicle without a validly issued parking permit will be towed from Pratt property at the owner’s expense.
+Any vehicle without a valid parking permit will be towed from Pratt property at the owner’s expense.
 Pratt is not liable for any damage that may result from towing.

-- Vehicles left on campus over 30 days will be subject to towing from Pratt property at the owner’s expense.
+Vehicles left on campus over 30 days without prior authorization will be considered abandoned and will be subject to towing from Pratt property at the owner’s expense.
 Pratt is not liable for any damage that may result from towing.

-- The purchase of a parking permit does not carry with it any rights, nor does it guarantee a parking space.
-Pratt merely agrees to permit a person to park his/her vehicle on the campus, when and if proper space is available.
+The purchase of a parking permit does not carry with it any rights, nor does it guarantee a parking space.
+Pratt merely agrees to permit a person to park their vehicle on the campus when proper space is available.

-- Storing a vehicle on Pratt property for personal reasons is strictly prohibited.
-It is a violation of this policy for a permitted vehicle to remain on Pratt property while the permit holder is engaging in non-Pratt-related business.
-Anyone needing to leave their vehicle on Pratt property because of emergency or other circumstances must apply in writing to the Department of Public Safety.
+Storing a vehicle on Pratt property for personal reasons is strictly prohibited.
+It is a violation of this policy for a permitted vehicle to remain on Pratt property while the permit holder engages in non-Pratt-related business.
+Anyone needing to leave their vehicle on Pratt property because of emergency or other circumstances must apply in writing to the Department of Public Safety at email@example.com.

 - All permit holders are subject to state and local traffic and parking regulations while on Pratt property and are responsible for knowledge of these regulations.
 Any violation of a state or local traffic regulation may result in the loss of parking privileges.

-- The permit holder assumes all responsibility for any damage and/or liabilities incurred to the vehicle while parked on Pratt property, including, but not limited to, theft, vandalism, damage to, or loss of, the vehicle or personal property contained in the vehicle.
-Pratt is not liable for personal injury, damage, theft, or loss of property arising from the exercise of parking privileges.
+The permit holder assumes all responsibility for any damage and liabilities incurred to the vehicle while parked on Pratt property, including, but not limited to, theft, vandalism, damage to, or loss of, the vehicle or personal property contained in the vehicle.
+Pratt is not liable for personal injury, damage, theft, or property loss arising from the exercise of parking privileges.

 - Pratt community members park at their own risk.